Yay. Here is a free due diligence template!

 Template due diligence template

-To download the template, fill in the form with your email and you will magically get access to it.
+To download the template, click below and you will magically get access to it.

 Here is a quick view of the top section so you know what we are talking about.